DoD-Platform-One/Argocd/docs/security.md

 3. Automation tokens are generated for a project using the /api/v1/projects/{project}/roles/{role}/token endpoint, and are signed & issued by Argo CD.
 These tokens are limited in scope and privilege, and can only be used to manage application resources in the project which it belongs to.
 Project JWTs have a configurable expiration and can be immediately revoked by deleting the JWT reference ID from the project role.

-Click [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/security/) for more security information.
+View the [Security Documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/security/) for more security information.